What is carbon monoxide?

 Carbon monoxide is an odorless, colorless gas.
 You cannot see or smell carbon monoxide.
 This invisible gas can build up indoors and cause sudden illness or death for people and pets who breathe it.

-Burning fuel of various kinds creates carbon monoxide.
-This includes charcoal, gasoline engines running garages or sheds, unvented kerosene heaters, propane heaters, tobacco smoke, fireplaces, woodstoves, natural gas appliances and gasoline powered generators.
+This includes charcoal, gasoline engines, unvented kerosene heaters, propane heaters, tobacco smoke, fireplaces, woodstoves, natural gas appliances and gasoline powered generators.

-- Leave your home immediately if your carbon monoxide alarm goes off or you notice symptoms of carbon monoxide poisoning.
+- If your carbon monoxide alarm goes off or you notice symptoms of carbon monoxide poisoning, leave your home immediately.

-- Call 9-1-1 from outside your home.
-If you live in an apartment, alert your neighbors, but do not go into their apartment.
+- Call 9-1-1 from outside.
+If you live in an apartment, alert your neighbors, but don’t go into their apartment.
 Carbon monoxide can move between apartments.

-- If you use a generator please follow all manufacturer’s instructions carefully and:
+If you use a generator, follow manufacturer’s instructions carefully and:

 - Secure your generator to prevent theft.